emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 ## Encoding (ct, tag) Tuples

-Applications MAY store the ciphertext and the authentication tag in separate structures or encode both as a single byte string C. In the latter case, the tag MUST immediately follow the ciphertext:
+Applications MAY store the ciphertext and the authentication tag in separate structures or encode both as a single byte string C. In the latter case, the tag MUST immediately follow the ciphertext ct:

 {: style=""}
 * C = ct \|\| tag   .